 Emotional Distance in Marriage

-Emotional distance is rarely about a lack of love.
-It’s often the result of internal pressure—unresolved hurt, disappointment, fear, or unmet needs that quietly build over time.
-When those deeper drivers are active, it becomes harder to stay open, present, and emotionally available in the relationship.
+From a biblical Christian counseling perspective, emotional distance is rarely caused by a lack of love.
+More often, it forms when the heart is carrying internal emotional pressure — unresolved hurt, disappointment, fear, or unmet needs that quietly build over time.
+When those deeper drivers are active, it becomes harder for one or both spouses to stay open, present, and emotionally available.
+What feels like “pulling away” is often a sign of a heart under strain, not a heart that has stopped caring.

 FAQ